Orange Pi RV2

 sudo netplan apply

-WiFi Configuration
+WiFi

 nmcli dev wifi list

-nmcli dev wifi connect "YourNetworkSSID" password "YourPassword"
+nmcli dev wifi connect "YourSSID" password "YourPassword"

 nmcli connection show

-Tip: For hidden networks, use: nmcli dev wifi connect "SSID" password "pass" hidden yes
+Hidden networks: nmcli dev wifi connect "SSID" password "pass" hidden yes

-Enable and configure SSH for headless operation:
+Enable SSH for headless access:

 sudo apt install openssh-server -y